WHAT IS RHUBARB?

 DOES RHUBARB’S COLOR SHOW HOW SWEET IT IS?

 Yes!
-The redder the stalk the sweeter the vegetable is for that specific variety.
+The redder the stalk the more ripe or sweeter the vegetable is for that specific variety.
 However green rhubarb is just a different variety then red, one does not turn into the other.
 However when purchasing rhubarb, the color of a specific variety doesn’t show ripeness.
 Instead go by texture and make sure that the leaves haven’t started to wilt.